vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 Lighthouse does a number of automated accessibility checks, and also lists out checks you should do manually to properly confirm your sites accessibility.
-It also gives you a score on accessibility from 1 to 100, which can help you get a good overall sense of if your site is mostly accessible or really inaccessible, which can be hard to determine with other tools.
+It gives you an overall score on accessibility from 1 to 100, which can help you get a good overall sense of if your site is mostly accessible or really inaccessible, which can be hard to determine with other tools.